tgstation/tgstation/code/modules/mapping/modular_map_loader/README.md

 > Parts of my map are overlapping with each other!

 Make sure modules placed adjacent or close to each other have no combination of variants which can overlap with each other, this may take some trial and error in complicated cases.

+> My map still isn't working and I don't know what's wrong!

+Ping Thunder12345#9999 in the #coding-general channel of our discord if you need help with any problems.